MIST145/esx-recipes/Extras/Readme - Server Config and Finalization.txt

     7a.
 Replace the Paycheck.lua from resource  ` ./[core]/es_extended/server/ ` with the paycheck.lua file in the ` ./recipe/Extras ` folder.

-8. Amending you SQL Server Database.
+8. no more actions to complete
    #################################

-Last Step.
+FINAL Step.
 After you have completly started the server first time.
 Select restart server on the txadmin console. it should now start with not errors.
+###########

 Current known server start errors:
 * esx_vehicleshop